Grelot/rgeogendiv/README.md

 ## Getting started

-A tutorial using ready-to-use data is available as a vignette here :
+A tutorial is available as a vignette: https://rpubs.com/peguerin/rgeogendiv

-NA

 ___________________________________________________________